 How did it come about?

 The group of 30+ stakeholders was initially convened by the Partners for a Hunger Free Oregon in April 2015.
 The Oregon Food Bank then convened a second meeting to identify some general needs, goals, and objectives for the region.

 Gorge Grown Food Network was identified by the group as the agency best-positioned to lead the nascent effort.
 A Steering Committee formed to define next steps in early 2016 with representatives from the health care sector, Oregon Food Bank, Columbia Gorge Health Council and Gorge Grown.
-We applied for professional facilitation from Oregon Solutions (a program in the Governors office that facilitates collaborative solutions to community issues).
+We applied for professional facilitation from Oregon Solutions (a program in the National Policy Consensus Center that facilitates collaborative solutions to community issues).
 Governor Kate Brown approved the project and the kick-off event was in May 2016.

 The Oregon Solutions community-strategic planning process took 6 months and resulted in a Declaration of Cooperation: an agreement signed by each participant outlining the roles and resources committed by each partner.

 There are currently two work groups focused on creating a complete inventory of food system infrastructure and services in the five-county region.
 The Food Infrastructure work group is focused on inventorying and mapping cold storage resources, processing facilities, farmland, and distribution routes.
 The Direct Service and Engagement work group is doing the same for gleaning groups, grocery stores, food pantries, and community meals.
 Both groups will engage new partners and community members as they work to fill identified gaps in services and infrastructure, particularly in the most food insecure regions of the Gorge.